hysan/FlaskReactPostgresStack/ABOUT.md

 * **project/tests/test_something.py**
     * Every test file will be run as a unit test with `python manage.py test` or `python manage.py cov`.
     * My naming convention will be to use *test_* as the prefix to my unit test files.
+* **project/server/assets/manifest.json**
+    * This is the manifest file created when you run `webpack -p` that allows *Flask-Webpack* to know how to match the raw asset filename with the latest transpiled version that has the hash in the filename.